Grades: 5-12

 Learn about and discuss the consequences of perpetual foreigner

-stereotyping to Asian Americans.
+stereotyping on Asian Americans.

-Talk about their own experience with stereotyping and the harms it
+Discuss personal experience with stereotyping and the harms it

 might cause.

-Research on stereotyping on various communities.
+Research stereotyping in various communities.

 Discuss how stereotypes are used to pit races or groups against one